2620 N Harbor Loop #26

 Several economic impact reports reveal that the maritime sector is alive & well in Washington State, and Whatcom County.

-The Coalition co-sponsored an economic report conducted by the Center for Business & Economic Research at Western Washington University.
+The Coalition co-sponsored an economic report conducted by McKinley Research & the Port of Bellingham

 Prepared by Port of Bellingham